myronladyjenko/ConnectFour-Game/ReadMe.md

 # Connect Four Game

-!!!
-IMPORTANT !!!

-In the code review I refer to the user-defined exception class ThrowExceptionNoSuchFileExists, however in the source code I have renamed it to ThrowExceptionFileActionFailed.
-This latter name suits the exception class much better since it explicitly indicates it's purpose.
-I apologize for this confusion.

 The Connect Four game is a game that is played by two players.
 The game is played on the 6 by 7 grid.
 Players decide whether they play for 'X' or 'O'.
 Connect Four game is a game with "gravity".
 The token can only be placed in one of the 7 columns and it falls all the way to the bottom row or until it hits other player's token(piece).
 The game is played until 4 'X' or 'O' are found on the board (horizontally, vertically, or diagonally) in which case either 'X' or 'O' wins.
 If there are no possible moves left on the board the game is a tie.

 ## Description